KlozetLabs/FigJam-Dark/README.md

-# Figma-Darkboard
+# FigJam-Darkboard

 ## Overview
-Figma-Darkboard is a simple script that enables dark mode in the Figma whiteboard interface.
+FigJam-Darkboard is a simple script that enables dark mode in the FigJam whiteboard interface.
 It modifies the styles of key elements to provide a darker, more eye-friendly experience.

 ## Features
 - Changes background color to black for `html`, `body`, and key elements.